cybertraining-dsc/fa20-523-301/project/project.md

 **Keywords:** please add keywords

-pageinfo and abstract missing see other reporst as submitted to piazza

 ## 1. Introduction

 The topic to be investigated is basketball player performance as it relates to injury.
 The topic of injury and recovery is a multi-billion dollar industry.
 The Sports Medicine field is expected to reach $7.2 billion dollars by 2025 [^1].
 The scope of this effort is to explore National Basketball Association(NBA) teams, but the additional uses of a topic such as this could expand into other realms such as the National Football League, Major League Baseball, the Olympic Committees, and many other avenues.
 For leagues with salaries, projecting an expected return on the investment can assist in contract negotiations and cater expectations.